KonnexionsGmbH/obsidian-github-issues/README.md

 ## Installation

 -   Install, enable and configure the Tasks plugin.
-Configure two custom tasks states per co-worker in all repos: e.g.   [a] for "assigned Alex"  and [A] for "working Alex"  etc.
+Configure two custom tasks states per co-worker (e.g.):
+   [a] for "alex_avatar assigned"  and
+   [A] for "alex_avatar working"  etc.

+   This will allow to mark tasks as being worked on but this information is not forwarded to GitHub.
+The sync process only makes sure that the assigned person is among the assignees in GitHub.

 ### Prerequisites